codeboxrcodehub/comforthrmdocs/docs/comfortresume/how-to-install.md

 ## How to install “Comfort Resume” Core Plugin

-You can install Comfort Resume plugin from your wordpress dashboard -> Plugins -> Add New and then search by the name.
-Then download the zip file from wordpress.org [plugin dir](https://wordpress.org/plugins/comfortresume/) and install manually.
+~~You can install Comfort Resume plugin from your wordpress dashboard -> Plugins -> Add New and then search by the name.
+Then download the zip file from wordpress.org [plugin dir](https://wordpress.org/plugins/comfortresume/) and install manually.~~
+The core Comfort Resume plugin is not available at wordpress plugin directory yet(we will update documentation when it's submitted/updated/approved in wordpress plugin dir).
+For the now being [download](https://comforthrm.com/product/comfort-resume-wordpress-resume-builder-plugin#downloadarea) it from our website.
+Core plugin is free.

 ## How to install “Comfort Resume Pro Addon”

 **Comfort Resume Addon** doesn’t work without the core plugin **Comfort Resume**.
 So, before you install the pro addon you need to have the core Comfort Resume plugin installed and activated (if you want to activate this pro addon).
 So, Comfort Resume Pro Addon is an addon plugin for core plugin Comfort Resume.
-To install CBX Changelog Pro Addon you have to purchase [license and download](https://codeboxr.com/product/cbx-changelog-for-wordpress/#downloadarea) from our website and then install manually.
+To install Comfort Resume Pro Addon you have to purchase [license and download](https://comforthrm.com/product/comfort-resume-wordpress-resume-builder-plugin#downloadarea) from our website and then install manually.

 **Last modified:** December 9, 2025